venice1200/MiSTer_tty2oled_Pictures/README.md

 **tty2oled** is a Software & Hardware Add-On for the [MiSTer FPGA](https://github.com/MiSTer-devel) showing Text or Pictures, based on the running core,
 on a (OLED) Display driven by an Arduino which is connected via USB to the MiSTer.

-Use mr-fitzie's **Picture Viewer** https://venice1200.github.io/MiSTer_tty2oled_Pictures/ for a preview.
+Use mr-fitzie's **Picture PixViewer** https://venice1200.github.io/MiSTer_tty2oled_Pictures/ for a preview.

 ![Case with OLED](https://github.com/venice1200/MiSTer_tty2oled/blob/main/Pictures/tty2oled_video.gif?raw=true)